MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to-call-for-conversations.md

 # [REST API](#tab/rest-api)

-## Redaction Policy
+## Redaction Policy (version 2024-11-15-preview only)

-You're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting the document in the response.
+In version 2024-11-15-preview, you're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting the document in the response.
 The policy field supports 3 policy types:

-- `DoNotRedact`
+- `noMask`
-- `MaskWithCharacter` (default)
+- `characterMask` (default)
-- `MaskWithEntityType`
+- `entityMask`

-The `DoNotRedact` policy allows the user to return the response without the `redactedText` field.
+The `noMask` policy allows the user to return the response without the `redactedText` field.

-The `MaskWithRedactionCharacter` policy allows the `redactedText` to be masked with a character, preserving the length and offset of the original text.
+The `characterMask` policy allows the `redactedText` to be masked with a character, preserving the length and offset of the original text.
 This is the existing behavior.

-There is also an optional field called `redactionCharacter` where you can input the character to be used in redaction if you're using the `MaskWithCharacter` policy
+There is also an optional field called `redactionCharacter` where you can input the character to be used in redaction if you're using the `characterMask` policy

-The `MaskWithEntityType` policy allows you to mask the detected PII entity text with the detected entity type
+The `entityMask` policy allows you to mask the detected PII entity text with the detected entity type

 Use the following example if you want to change the redaction policy.